What dismantling the Postal Service will do to American cities

 Reinforcing our social networks

 Even as the richest aesthetic dimensions of the post office are cut from budgets, its social benefits live on.
-Mail carriers have unexpectedly helped people trapped or caught in house fires, and have even aided victims of human trafficking.
+Mail carriers have unexpectedly helped people trapped or caught in house fires and have even aided victims of human trafficking.
 For one 11-year old stuck at home during the pandemic, her mail carrier became a new pen pal and friend.

 Many smaller town post office branches double as social hubs.
 In Truxton, Missouri, the post office is also the news center, a bus shelter, and after-school stop for kids to get candy.

-Public institutions like the Postal Service allow people to forge new relationships outside of their normal circles.
+Public institutions such as the Postal Service allow people to forge new relationships outside of their normal circles.
 My mom texts her Northern Virginia mailwoman, Carla.
 Letter carriers, some of whom have walked the same route for years, watch families grow and change.
 These moments of social solidarity enrich life in cities and towns in the same way that architecture does.

 Today the USPS stands as one of the last public, civic institutions left in American cities and towns.
-Unlike libraries, schools or parks, the USPS does not receive external private philanthropic support.
+Unlike libraries, schools, or parks, the USPS does not receive external private philanthropic support.
 This is just as well, since subsidies and outsourcing can influence decision-making and cloud accountability.

-As the Postal Service teeters – economically sabotaged and on the brink of being sold off – it’s all-the-more needed to preserve the durable, social, accessible, sustainable and beautiful cities and towns that citizens deserve.
+As the Postal Service teeters—economically sabotaged and on the brink of being sold off—it’s all the more needed to preserve the durable, social, accessible, sustainable, and beautiful cities and towns that citizens deserve.

 Patty Heyda is an associate professor of urban design and architecture at Washington University in St Louis.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.